VorsinEO/siam_bi/README.md

 - **Flexible Architecture**: Choose the best approach based on your data characteristics
 - **Transfer Learning**: CV approach leverages pretrained models for better performance
 - **Customizable**: Extensive options for hyperparameter tuning
+- **Model Loading**: Easy loading of trained models with `from_pretrained` method
+- **Comprehensive Analysis**: Full suite of Jupyter notebooks for data analysis and visualization

 ## When to Use Each Approach

 - **Traditional Approach**: Better for raw time series with complex temporal dependencies
 - **CV Approach**: Excels at capturing visual patterns and when domain experts analyze plots visually
+- **Combined Approach**: For best results, use both approaches simultaneously to leverage their complementary strengths

 ## Requirements